jblindsay/whitebox-tools/README.md

 **Hydrological Analysis**
 - ***AverageUpslopeFlowpathLength***: Measures the average length of all upslope flowpaths draining each grid cell.
 - ***Basins***: Identifies drainage basins that drain to the DEM edge.
-- ***BreachDepressions***: This tool breaches all of the depressions in a DEM.
+- ***BreachDepressions***: Breaches all of the depressions in a DEM.
 This should be preferred over depression filling in most cases.
 - ***D8FlowAccumulation***: Calculates a D8 flow accumulation raster from an input DEM.
 - ***D8Pointer***: Calculates a D8 flow pointer raster from an input DEM.
 - ***DInfFlowAccumulation***: Calculates a D-infinity flow accumulation raster from an input DEM.
 - ***DInfPointer***: Calculates a D-infinity flow pointer (flow direction) raster from an input DEM.
 - ***FD8FlowAccumulation***: Calculates a FD8 flow accumulation raster from an input DEM.
-- ***FillDepressions***: This tool fills all of the depressions in a DEM.
+- ***FillDepressions***: Fills all of the depressions in a DEM.
 Depression breaching should be preferred in most cases.
 - ***JensonSnapPourPoints***: Moves outlet points used to specify points of interest in a watershedding operation to the nearest stream cell.
 - ***MaxUpslopeFlowpathLength***: Measures the maximum length of all upslope flowpaths draining each grid cell.
 - ***NumInflowingNeighbours***: Computes the number of inflowing neighbours to each cell in an input DEM based on the D8 algorithm.
+- ***Sink***: Identifies the depressions in a DEM, giving each feature a unique identifier.
 - ***SnapPourPoints***: Moves outlet points used to specify points of interest in a watershedding operation to the cell with the highest flow accumulation in its neighbourhood.
 - ***Watershed***: Identifies the watershed, or drainage basin, draining to a set of target cells.